-Lawrence William Leonard Anstee, a member of the Marylebone Anstees, was born on 20 October 1897 in St Helier, Jersey to parents William Henry Anstee and Phyllis Campbell.
+MB 14.
+Lawrence William Leonard Anstee: He was born on 20 October 1897 in St Helier, Jersey to parents William Henry Anstee (MB 8) and Phyllis Campbell.
 He grew up in St Helier, attending First Tower School and St Saviour’s School (in 1907), and at the time of the 1911 Census he was living with his family at 25 Cheapside, St Helier.

 - HMS President II (Air Mechanic II): 12 November 1915 – 31 December 1916